Our service now covers areas all across Canada

-Last modified: 2020-02-21 | Approximate reading time 4 mins
+Last modified: 2022-05-18 | Approximate reading time 7 mins

-It is impossible for a human being to detect asbestos or lead in plain sight, as neither can be seen or smelt by the human alone.
+It's impossible for a human being to detect asbestos or lead in plain sight, as neither can be seen or smelt by the human alone.
 However, both are incredibly dangerous for the health when ingested, and actions must be taken immediately if there is any suspicion of either material.

 source: Flickr, wolfy138

 More specifically, Lead was added to paint to speed up drying, increase durability and longevity.
-Although lead paint is not harmful while still attached to a wall, when the paint is removed or scraped off, as is common in home renovation projects, it becomes hazardous and can be easily inhaled.
+Although lead paint isn't harmful while still attached to a wall, when the paint is removed or scraped off, as is common in home renovation projects, it becomes hazardous and can then be easily inhaled.

-In 2010, the United States EPA created the Renovation, Repair and Painting (RRP) rule to protect individuals against the health hazards that accompany lead dust.
+In 2010, the United States EPA created the Renovation, Repair, and Painting (RRP) rule to protect individuals against the health hazards that accompany lead dust.
 The RRP rule lowers the risk of lead contamination from home reno activities.
 Unfortunately, Canada does not have any similar rules or legislation, though regulations were first enacted under the Hazardous Products Act in 1976, and were updated in 2005, limiting lead to its background level for interior and exterior paints.

-If the paint or water in your home tests positive, it is important to have a blood-lead-level test completed on yourself and members of your family or home.
+If the paint or water in your home tests positive, it's important to have a blood-lead-level test completed on yourself and members of your family or home.
 If the water turns out to be the source of lead, it is important to replace the lead-soldered lines for non-lead solders or a plastic plumbing system.
 The risks involved in this installation are minute compared to dealing with lead-based paint.

 Removal procedures are dependant on the situation, but techniques and equipment for the job go beyond the amateur.
 It is important to hire a qualified lead-abatement contractor to deal with the removal of lead-based paint from your interior or exterior surfaces.